OpenLMIS/openlmis-ref-distro/reporting/README.md

 ##### Running new Docker image

-There are not special considerations.
+There are no special considerations.
 Start and build the Docker image included in this project as described in **Deploying to a Server** section.

 ## OAuth User for Superset